wintercms/docs/services-collections.md

 <a name="creating-collections"></a>
 ## Creating collections

-As described above, passing an array to the constructor of the `October\Rain\Support\Collection` class will return a new instance for the given array.
+As described above, passing an array to the constructor of the `Winter\Storm\Support\Collection` class will return a new instance for the given array.
 So, creating a collection is as simple as:

-    $collection = new October\Rain\Support\Collection([1, 2, 3]);
+    $collection = new Winter\Storm\Support\Collection([1, 2, 3]);

 By default, collections of [database models](../database/model) are always returned as `Collection` instances; however, feel free to use the `Collection` class wherever it is convenient for your application.